mauberti-bc/sims-docs/docs/projects.md

 > Users who have been granted access to the Project

 Project Members can view all information in a Project.
-A person must gain access to the system before they can be invited to a Project.
+A person must gain access to the system before they can be a Project member.

 #### Example